Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Introduction

 \subsection{Background}

-Random simplicial complexes and their topological properties have been an active area of study in recent years (see, for instance, \cite[chapter 22]{HandbookDnCG3}, or \cite{Bobrowski_2022}), where many results are of the form "property $Q$ is satisfied \textbf{asymptotically almost surely}" or \textbf{a.a.s}, that is with probability approaching 1 as the number of vertexes tends to $\infty$.
-Two models that have received extensive study are the clique complex of a random graph from $G(n,p)$ (\cite{KAHLE09}), and the Linial-Meshulam-Wallach model, first appearing in \cite{MeshulamWallach} (the 2-\di al version first appearing in \cite{LinialMeshulam}), comprised of the complete $m$-skeleton on $n$ vertexes, and a random set of $m+1$-simplices. \begin{definition} Take a random hypergraph $X(n;p_1,p_2,...)$ composed of the (independently) chosen facets of each \di , where facets of \di \ $i$ are chosen with probability $p_i$.
-We may then form two distributions on simplicial complexes: $\underline{X}(n;p_1,p_2,...)$ and $\overline{X}(n;p_1,p_2,...)$. $\underline{X}(n;p_1,p_2,...)$ will be the maximal simplicial complex contained in $X(n;p_1,p_2,...)$ and is called the \textbf{Lower Multiparametric Model} or the \textbf{Lower Model} for short. $\overline{X}(n;p_1,p_2,...)$ will be called the \textbf{Upper Multiparametric Model} (or the \textbf{Upper Model} for short), and is taken to be the minimal simplicial complex containing the hypergraph.
-These were first introduced in \cite{CostaFarber} and \cite{FarberMeadNowik19}. \end{definition} These may be thought of in the following way: $\underline{X}(n;p_1,p_2,...)$ is the distribution on simplicial complexes with $n$ vertexes, where each edge is included independently with probability $p_1$, each triangle whose boundary formed in the first step is filled independently with probability $p_2$ and so on. $\overline{X}(n;p_1,p_2,...)$, may be thought of in the same way, but without requiring the boundary to exist before attaching a simplex.
-We will also write $X(n;\alpha_1,\alpha_2,...)$ to mean that $p_k=n^{-\alpha_k}$ (and similarly $\overline{X},\underline{X}$). $\underline{X}(n;p_1,p_2,...)$ interpolates between the clique complex and the Linial-Meshulam-Wallach model (with parameters $(p,1,1,...),(1,1,...,1,p_r,0,...)$ respectively), while $\overline{X}(n;p_1,p_2,...)$ is its obvious "dual".
-In both the clique and Linial-Meshulam-Wallach models cohomology is concentrated in one \di .
-However, in \cite{Fowler19}, Fowler studied the asymptotic behavior of the cohomology of the lower multiparametric model with coefficients in $\Q$, and found that multipule cohomologies can be non-zero at the same time: \begin{theorem}[Fowler] Denote: Then: \begin{itemize} \item If $S_1^k(\{\alpha_i\}_i)<1$, then $H^k(\underline{X},\Q)=0$ a.a.s (see \Cref{aas}). \item If $S_2^k(\{\alpha_i\}_i)>k+2$, then $H^k(\underline{X},\Z)=0$ a.a.s. \item If $S_1^k(\{\alpha_i\}_i)\geq 1$ and $S_2^k(\{\alpha_i\}_i)<k+2$ and all $\alpha_i$ are positive, then $H^k(\underline{X},\Q)\neq 0$ a.a.s. \end{itemize} \end{theorem}
+Random simplicial complexes and their topological properties have been an active area of study in recent years (see, for instance, \cite[chapter 22]{HandbookDnCG3}, or \cite{Bobrowski_2022}).
+A \textbf{model} of random complexes is an assignment of a probability distribution on simplicial complexes with $n$ vertices, for each $n$.
+Two such models that have received extensive study are the clique complex of a random graph from $G(n,p)$ (\cite{KAHLE09}), and the Linial-Meshulam-Wallach model, first appearing in \cite{MeshulamWallach} (the 2-\di al version first appearing in \cite{LinialMeshulam}), comprised of the complete $m$-skeleton on $n$ vertices, and a random set of $m+1$-simplices.
+Interpolating between these is the \textbf{Lower Multiparametric Model}: \begin{definition} Define the distribution $X(n;p_1,p_2,...)$ on hypergraphs with $n$ vertices by including faces independently, where facets of \di \ $i$ are included with probability $p_i$.
+This results in a distribution on simplicial complexes, $\underline{X}(n;p_1,p_2,...)$, defined by sending a hypergraph from $X(n;p_1,p_2,...)$ to the maximal simplicial complex contained in it.
+This distribution is called the \textbf{Lower Multiparametric Model} or the \textbf{Lower Model} for short. \end{definition} $\underline{X}(n;p_1,p_2,...)$ was first introduced in \cite{CostaFarber}, and may be thought of as the distribution on simplicial complexes with $n$ vertices, where each edge is included independently with probability $p_1$, each triangle whose boundary was formed in the first step is filled independently with probability $p_2$, each tetrahedron boundary gets filled with probability $p_3$ and so on.